2i2c-org/team-compass/engineering/workflow/default-workflow.md

     - Internal Engineering
     - Upstream community

-1. Identified and shared the core risks impacting the deliverables.
+2. Identified and shared the core risks impacting the deliverables.
 NB: The meeting will not be used to brainstorm solutions to resolve the risks.

-1. Owners assigned to resolve the different risks.
+3. For specific high-effort or complext tasks, Owners may be assigned instead at planning instead of letting anyone pick those tasks up during the iteration.
+Owners are usually assigned to resolve different risks.
 These individuals will create working sessions and coordinate the necessary domain experts who will be responsible for resolving the risks.
 NB: The owner is accountable to ensure the working sessions happen.
 They are not responsible for the actual solutions as this may belong to separate domain experts.
 A deliverable cannot be committed as part of the iteration if there are dependencies with other teams AND those other teams have not committed to completing the work within the current iteration or if the work was not previously completed in an earlier iteration.

 ```{tip}
 This meeting provides us a golden opportunity to: